 In the years after the shooting, Reagan also recalled an ominous and prophetic visit he had made before the attempt on his life to the same theater in which Abraham Lincoln had been shot.
 While at the theater Reagan had mused that although presidential security had greatly improved since Lincoln’s time, it was still possible for someone who had enough determination to get close enough to a president to shoot him.

 The assailant Hinckley, who acted alone, confessed a bizarre reason for the shooting–Hinckley was obsessed with the actress Jodie Foster and claimed he shot the president in order to impress her.
-Hinckley was arrested, judged not guilty by reason of insanity and placed in a mental hospital, where he remains today.
+Hinckley was arrested, judged not guilty by reason of insanity and placed in a mental hospital.
+He was given a conditional release in 2016.